Calibration of a neural network ocean closure for improved mean state and variability: Open Research Section

 \acknowledgments This project is supported by Schmidt Sciences, as part of the M$^2$LInES project.
 This research was also supported in part through the NYU IT High Performance Computing resources, services, and staff expertise.
+We would like to acknowledge high-performance computing support from the Derecho system, project code UOSC0036, provided by the NSF National Center for Atmospheric Research (NCAR), sponsored by the National Science Foundation.
 We are grateful to Dhruv Balwada and Fabrizio Falasca for their valuable comments and suggestions.
+We also thank the editor, Dr. Gregory Johnson, as well as two anonymous reviewers for their constructive comments that helped improve the quality and presentation of this paper.